LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 3. Seawater electrocatalysts
 4. Solar-to-hydrogen photocatalysts

-Would a breakthrough in any of these rescue the economics of green hydrogen?
+Would a breakthrough in any of these rescue the economics of green hydrogen? *Spoiler: the answer is no*.

 ## What do electrocatalysts do?